 In addition to the music technique and theory required to perform, trainees will gain valuable exposure to production and administration.
 By participating in self-presented concerts, audio recording, and film production, each member will have the opportunity to learn about a skill they are interested in.
 Some members have already been trained in stage setup, live sound, front of house, and MCing.
 Thus, the goal of TTYE is to give its members the holistic training required to be a professional musician.

-The Tabla School
+The Tabla School in Toronto and London, Ontario

-In the last five years over 200 kids aged 16 or younger have studied tabla at one of TTE’s locations in Toronto, Scarborough, or Mississauga.
 The most dedicated youth students are selected to perform in high profile settings with its youth ensembles and can eventually be promoted to its senior ensemble.
 Students also have the opportunity to learn about arts administration and production thus developing the tools to pursue music professionally if they wish.
 The tabla school actively forms the basis of the performing ensemble as it is the advanced students who go on to perform in concerts and recordings.

 The TTE school depends on the tuition fees it generates to operate and is actively seeking private and corporate partners in the community to allow for continued classroom and facility rental and salary support for more teachers.
 Further support would also allow teachers to present workshops on Indian music and rhythm geared towards a broader range of musicians and university students.
 Future workshops will also include other percussive traditions including Japanese Taiko, Western Classical, and African drumming which will allow students to develop a broader musical and cultural understanding.